Public Service Announcement

 The year 1970 saw the FCC's first attempt to divide the world.
 The FCC concluded that the appropriate division would be between those computers that ran the communications network and those computers at the ends of the telephone lines with which people interacted.
 The division was technological, focused on computer processing, attempting to divine the difference between circuit or message switching and data processing.
 [CII Final, ¶ 17] The Commission attempted to divide the world between "pure communications" and "pure data processing."
 [CCIA p 203]

 Pure communications exist where the content of the message is transmitted over the network transparently with no change in content or form of the message.
 [CCIA p 203] [CI Tentative ¶ 15] Compare Telecom Service.
-Pure data processing is the processing that takes place at the end of the telephone line.
-It is:

 [t]he use of a computer for the processing of information as distinguished from circuit or message-switching.
 'Processing' involves the use of the computer for operations which include, inter alia, the functions of storing, retrieving, sorting, merging and calculating data, according to programmed instructions.

-[CI Tentative ¶ 15] The problem is that there is computer processing in both communications and data communications.
+Hybrid: The problem is that there is computer processing in both communications and data processing.
 What to do with things that looked like they were a little bit communications and a little bit data processing?
 The FCC was not too sure so it created a third category known as hybrids.
 [CI Tentative ¶ 15 ("Hybrid Service—an offering of service which combines Remote Access data processing and message-switching to form a single integrated service.")].

 This was the gray area and the FCC declared that it would resolve the classification of these gray services on an ad hoc, case-by-case basis.
 [CI Final ¶¶ 27, 31-38] [CI Tentative ¶¶ 39-45] If it was more communications than not, then it was communications; if it was more data processing than not, then it was data processing.
 [CII Tentative ¶¶ 6-7, 17] [CII Final ¶¶ 13-14] [CII NOI ¶¶ 13-14] This gray area was the exception that subsumed the rule and quickly became Computer I's undoing.